CT Summer at the Museum Grant Program

 What is CT Summer at the Museum?Eligibility RequirementsGuidelines and ApplicationImportant DatesFAQs

-CT Humanities was honored to partner with the CT Office of the Arts again to administer the CT Summer at the Museum Initiative in 2022.
+CT Humanities is honored to partner with the CT Office of the Arts again to administer the CT Summer at the Museum Initiative in 2023.

-The Department of Economic and Community Development, in partnership with the Office of the Governor, Connecticut State Department of Education, Office of Early Childhood and Connecticut Humanities, delivered these financially accessible summer enrichment opportunities to families and children of all ages using funding provided through ARPA (American Rescue Plan Act).
+The Department of Economic and Community Development, in partnership with the Office of the Governor, Connecticut State Department of Education, Office of Early Childhood, and Connecticut Humanities, will deliver these financially accessible summer enrichment opportunities to families and children of all ages using funding provided through ARPA (American Rescue Plan Act).

-These grants were made available to CT Museums to facilitate free admission for all CT children aged 18 and under and one adult caregiver between July 1, 2022 and September 5, 2022.
+These grants are made available to CT Museums to facilitate free admission for all CT children aged 18 and under and one adult caregiver between July 1, 2023 and September 4, 2023.

-In summer 2022, award decisions were calculated based on summer 2021 revenue from admissions for CT visitors under 18 and a base award determined by your operating expenses in 2021 and previous years.* All eligible organizations received a minimum award of $1,000.
-Organizations that do not charge admission received funding to help cover expenses related to increased visitation.
+In summer 2023, we are anticipating that award decisions will be calculated based on summer 2022 revenue from admissions for CT visitors under 18 and a base award determined by your operating expenses in 2022 and previous years.* “Summer 2022” is defined as July 1 – September 5, 2022.
+All eligible organizations will receive a minimum award of $1,000.
+Organizations that do not charge admission will receive funding to help cover expenses related to increased visitation.

-All 501(c)(3) non-profit museums applied through CT Humanities.
-For-profit museums completed applications with the CT Office of the Arts.
+All 501(c)(3) non-profit museums should apply through CT Humanities.
+For-profit museums should complete an applications with the CT Office of the Arts.

 Questions?
 Email lpartridge@cthumanities.org